 GHGs are emitted from buildings as a result of activities for which electricity and natural gas are typically used as energy sources.
-Combustion of any type of fuel emits CO2 and other GHGs directly into the atmosphere; these emissions are considered direct emissions associated with a building.
+Combustion of any type of fuel emits CO2 and other GHGs directly into the atmosphere; these emissions are considered direct emissions associated with a building, the building energy use emissions do not include street lighting4.
 GHGs are also emitted during the generation of electricity from fossil fuels; these emissions are considered to be indirect emissions.
-Unless otherwise noted, CalEEModTM default parameters were used.
+Unless otherwise noted, CalEEMod default parameters were used.

-3.5.3 Mobile Source Emissions
+3.5.3 MOBILE SOURCE EMISSIONS